asmariyaz23/operonVisualization/README.md

 # operonVisualization

+Evolution of gene blocks in proteobacteria can be described by a small set of events: insertions, deletions adn duplications.
+The figures so generated with thiscode will help understand the evolutionary rate.

+This program requires the following inputs:
+1) Genome block information files.

+2) A csv file mapping accession numbers to corresponding organism names.

+3) A newick formatted phylogenetic tree.

+4) An event pickled dictionary containing each operon's events and number of their observations.

+5) An output directory of user's choice.

+Note: Samples for each of the inputs are available in 'data' folder.

-# This command should run generate the required figures:
+This command should run generate the required figures:

-python operonVisual.py data/optimized_results_proteobacteria data/mapping.csv data/reorder.nwk data/event_dict.p [path to your choice of output directory]
+./operonVisual.py -n data/optimized_results_proteobacteria -m data/mapping.csv -t data/reorder.nwk -e data/event_dict.p -o [path to your choice of output directory]

-# Output:
+Output:

 1) CSV files with all the z-scores in each operon's event